tinh2044/PlantDisease_classification/README.md

 ## Project Overview

 1. Training Pipeline
-2. Build simple server
+2. Build a simple server
 3. Build client

 ## Dataset

-Data is collected from various sources on kaggle and aggregated together.
+Data is collected from various sources on Kaggle and aggregated together.
 The dataset has 22 plants with corresponding diseases splitting into train, val, and test.

 **Data Description**